whatgoodisaroad/doggerel/docs/semantics.md

 rather deal with **compound dimensions** that are built out of base dimensions combined together in a generic data structure called a **degree map**.

-A degree map structure for a set of simbols (e.g. base dimension symbols, but not necessarily) is a mapping from instances of those symbols to integer **degrees**.
+A degree map structure for a set of symbols (e.g. base dimension symbols, but not necessarily) is a mapping from instances of those symbols to integer **degrees**.